Reading for work

 I re-read – with breaths in-between this time – Dan Kieran’s The Surfboard, which is a deeply moving, deeply wise, book about the directions we take in life, the holes we sometimes find ourselves in, and the way we burrow out of them through a new, terrifying challenge.
 It is personal writing without ever becoming solipsistic and I wanted to reflect on some of its life lessons.

-There were more: a whole crop of Wingate Prize books, which celebrates the best of Jewish literary writing, that I still needed to read before the prize’s long-list meeting: Lisa Halliday’s debut, Asymmetry (partly based on her relationship with Philip Roth); Letters to My Palestinian Neighbor by Yossi Klein Halevi, which struck me for its empathy and its honesty; Memento Park by Mark Sarvas and We Are Gathered by Jamie Weisman -both novels that explore Jewish identity with great imagination and drama.
+There were more: a whole crop of Wingate Prize books, which celebrates the best of Jewish literary writing, that I still needed to read before the prize’s long-list meeting: Lisa Halliday’s debut, Asymmetry (partly based on her relationship with Philip Roth); Letters to My Palestinian Neighbor by Yossi Klein Halevi, which struck me for its empathy and its honesty; Memento Park by Mark Sarvas and We Are Gathered by Jamie Weisman – both novels that explore Jewish identity with great imagination and drama.
 I tore through these books and built up yet more stockpiles by my bed.
 I felt like I could spend weeks, maybe months, just lying down, my head propped on pillows, a book in my hand.
 I was reading for the sheer pleasure of it, submerged by story after story, disappeared into other worlds.

 Reading for pleasure

 Of course it couldn’t last.
 I stopped feeling dizzy, I had a shower, and I re-entered the real world.
-But a small pile of books remain beside my bed and these are there to remind me of the simple, immense, joy of reading whatever you fancy.
+But a small pile of books remained beside my bed to remind me of the simple, immense, joy of reading whatever you fancy.
 It is a lesson that can sometimes be forgotten by a professional reader.
-The pile includes books written by friends or colleagues that I still haven’t read but have heard great things about – Andrew Wilson’s Agatha Christie inspired mystery, A Different Kind of Evil; Kadian Journal by Thomas Harding, who writes about the sudden death of his 14-year-old son, Kadian, in what seems, from the pages I’ve read, like an earth-shattering, yet beautifully written, memoir.
+The pile includes books written by friends or colleagues that I still haven’t read but have heard great things about – Andrew Wilson’s Agatha Christie-inspired mystery, A Different Kind of Evil; Kadian Journal by Thomas Harding, who writes about the sudden death of his 14-year-old son, Kadian, in what seems, from the pages I’ve read, like an earth-shattering, yet beautifully written, memoir.
 I plan to read Ta-Nehisi Coates’s We Were Eight Years in Power, because I am interested in what he has to say, and Ottessa Moshefegh’s Eileen and My Year of Rest and Relaxation, which I bought in a two-for-one offer while – yes – dawdling in a bookshop.

 And yes, there are too many books in the world and not enough time to read them all but the novels that have begun to take up home around my bed seem like friends now, and not the enemies of time that I had thought them to be.